 Fortunately, IMMERSIUM:WIEN has something more appealing to offer the younger generation (and adults who still nurture their inner child).

 The location features an entertaining interactive multimedia exhibition around a particular topic.
-The previous dinosaur theme ended on January 6th, 2025 and a new exhibition based around the animal world starts later in January.

 Think experience more than exhibition, though: you walk through over 1,100 m2 of rooms & stations with each featuring something interactive or immersive (or both).

-(Dinosaur training at the previous exhibition; press photo courtesy of and © IMMERSIUM:Wien)
+(Interactive and competitive penguin feeding; press photo courtesy of and © IMMERSIUM:Wien)

-(Dancing with dinosaurs; press photo courtesy of and © IMMERSIUM:Wien)
+(Inspiring projections; press photo courtesy of and © IMMERSIUM:Wien)

 As a fifty-something father of adults, I’m obviously not the core audience for the location.
 But kids in particular will absolutely love it.
+The ones in my group were mesmerised.

 As such, IMMERSIUM:WIEN makes a worthy addition to Vienna’s offerings for children and families.